TimCares/MasterThesis/docs/thesis/background/knowledge_distillation.typ

 #set math.equation(numbering: "(1)")
 == Knowledge Distillation <knowledge_distillation>

-Training large Deep Learning models is computationally expensive, and therefore finanically infeasible for researchers outside of large corporations.
-Models often need more than 100 million parameters to achieve state-of-the-art (SOTA) performance, and training those models requires a lot of computational resources, e.g. GPUs, time and data.
-For example, CoCa, a vision model reaching SOTA performance of 91% validation accuracy on ImageNet-1K @imagenet @coca, has 2.1 billion parameters, was trained on more than
+Training large deep learning models is computationally expensive, and therefore finanically infeasible for researchers outside of large corporations.
+Models often require more than 500 million parameters to achieve state-of-the-art (SOTA) performance, and training those models requires a lot of computational resources, e.g. GPUs, time and data.
+For example, CoCa, a vision model reaching SOTA performance of 91% validation accuracy on ImageNet-1K @imagenet, has 2.1 billion parameters, and was trained on more than
-3 billion images @vlmo.
+3 billion images @coca.
 Based on our approximation, it should have cost over 350 thousand USD to train
 #footnote[Calculation done based on the price per TPU hour of the CloudTPUv4 on Google Cloud Platform with a three year commitment.
 CoCa was trained for 5 days using 2048 CloudTPUv4s @coca.
 At a price of 1.449 USD per TPU hour (as of August 2024), the total cost is
 $1.449 "USD/h" * 24 "h/day" * 5 "days" * 2048 "TPUs" = 356,106.24 "USD"$.].

 One strategy to avoid high computational costs is transfer learning.
-Here, a, potentially large, pretrained model is used as a starting point and finetuned on a specific task, for a potentially different use case.
+Here, a potentially large pretrained model is used as a starting point and finetuned on a specific task, for a potentially different use case.
 That way, features learned by the model during pretraining can be reused, and the model can be adapted to the new task with less data.
 The disadvantage of this approach is that the model size does not change,